ronnyandersson/zignal/README.md

 ## Requirements

-This library relies on numpy, scipy, matplotlib and pyaudio.
-At the moment it is recommended to install these using the systems default package manager.
-On debian/ubuntu, do a
+This library relies on numpy, scipy, matplotlib and optionally pyaudio (and nose for unit testing).
+It is recommended to create a virtual environment and let pip install the dependencies automatically.

-    sudo apt-get install python-numpy python-scipy python-matplotlib python-pyaudio

-to install the requirements.
-Once the basic requirements are installed, use pip to install zignal in for example a virtualenv.
-Create a virtualenv that can access the system site packages,

-    virtualenv --system-site-packages <name-of-virtualenv>
+    python3 -m venv <name-of-virtualenv>
     . <name-of-virtualenv>/bin/activate
     pip install zignal

+Optionally, to be able to use a soundcard, first install the python development headers and the portaudio development files.
+On debian/ubuntu,

+    sudo apt install python3-dev portaudio19-dev

+then run

+    pip install zignal[sndcard]

+which will automatically build the portaudio library and then pyaudio.

+## Local development

+Create a python3 virtualenv and install from the requirements.txt file to make the zignal library editable.
+Note that the python development headers (python3-dev) and portaudio19-dev must be installed first.

+    python3 -m venv zignaldev
+    . zignaldev/bin/activate
+    pip install -r requirements.txt

 ## Design goals